rocky-raccoon33/notes/docs/Spring/spring mvc.md

 ## `Filters`

-> Filters are part of the web server and not the Spring framework.
+> `Filters` are part of the web server and not the Spring framework.

-> Filters intercept requests before they reach the DispatcherServlet, making them ideal for coarse-grained tasks such as:
+> `Filters` intercept requests before they reach the `DispatcherServlet`, making them ideal for coarse-grained tasks such as:

 - Authentication
 - Logging and auditing